-The ideal method to stage the disease is percutaneous liver biopsy^{1,3}, which could tell the degree of inflammation and stage of fibrosis.
-But as the biopsy is associated with a small risk of complications, about one percent, such as hemoperitoneum, patients rarely agree to it.
+The ideal method to stage the disease is percutenaous liver biopsy, which could identify the degree of inflammation and stage of fibrosis.
+However, as biopsy is associated with a small risk of complications (about 1 percent) such as hemoperitoneum, patients rarely agree to it.

-While transaminases such as ALT and GGT may reflect the degree of liver inflammation, they can only act as a guide as they do not correlate accurately with inflammation in liver histology.3
+While transaminases such as ALT and GGT may reflect degree of liver inflammation, they can only act as a guide as they do not correlate accurately with inflammation in liver histology.